shreyaspatil1008/zombieapocalypse/README.md

 # Solution
-This repository contails solution to above problem.
+This repository contains solution to above problem.

 To build the application and run unit tests run command ``mvn clean install``